react-navigation/react-navigation.github.io/versioned_docs/version-7.x/drawer-navigator.md

 ### Helpers

-The drawer navigator adds the following methods to the navigation prop:
+The drawer navigator adds the following methods to the navigation object:

 #### `openDrawer`